j-escartin/j-escartin/README.md

 I'm James

+Aspiring software engineer with a passion for AI and expertise in Java and MySQL.
+When not coding, I enjoy volunteering, sports, reading, and teaching others.

 <!--
 **j-escartin/j-escartin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.